A free, open-source python package for solving the near surface diamond electronic band structure.

 $diamondsolve solve <directory> --dry-run

-It can also be very instructive to live-plot a single surface charge (q_external) before solving for the full range:
+It can also be very instructive to live-plot a single surface charge (q_external) before solving for a full range of Q external:

 $diamondsolve solve <directory> --live-plot <a single Q_external>